hm-lang/core/proposals/intro.md

 array type not to require a second operand -- in fact, adding one would create a different type, the map type.

-TODO: rethink ~ being the capitalization of _:

 The unnamed version of an array of some type `elementType` is `ElementType~`, which you can read as `ElementType`s (plural) or `ElementType` + `S` (for stack AKA array).
 Example usage and declarations: